11 Best Cycling Routes in Japan: Reviews of One Day Trip by Rental Bicycle

 Because the route is mostly flat, I felt it was ideal for riders who aren’t confident in their fitness, as well as for first-time sightseeing cyclists.
 There’s no need to rush—just stop wherever you like and take in the peaceful scenery and history.
 It’s a cycling route that perfectly fits the word “pottering,” offering a calm and gentle way to enjoy your time on the bike.

-Example start pointJR Bizen-Ichinomiya Station
+Example start pointJR Oakayama Station

 Example end pointJR Soja Station